fnicholasramos/capstone_webapp/README.md

 ## Credits
-This project utilizes the TCPDF libray, an open-source PDF generation library for PHP, developed and maintained by [Nicola Asuni](https://github.com/nicolaasuni). an open-source PDF generation library for PHP, developed and maintained by Nicola Asuni.
+This project utilizes the TCPDF libray, an open-source PDF generation library for PHP, developed and maintained by [Nicola Asuni](https://github.com/nicolaasuni).

 For more information about TCPDF, visit the official repository: [TCPDF](https://github.com/tecnickcom/TCPDF)